 TeamStaff does not undertake trading practices in securities or other financial instruments and therefore does not have any material exposure to interest rate risk, foreign currency exchange rate risk, commodity price risk or other similar risks, which might otherwise result from such practices.
 TeamStaff has no material interest rate risk, except with respect to our workers' compensation programs, and is not materially subject to fluctuations in foreign exchange rates, commodity prices or other market rates or prices from market sensitive instruments.
-In connection with TeamStaff's workers' compensation programs, prepayments of future claims are deposited into trust funds for possible future payments of these claims in accordance with the policies.
-The interest income resulting from these prepayments is for the benefit of TeamStaff, and is used to offset workers' compensation expense.
-If interest rates in these periods' decreases, TeamStaff's workers' compensation expense would increase because TeamStaff would be entitled to less interest income on the deposited funds.
+In connection with TeamStaff's workers' compensation programs, prepayments of future claims are deposited into trust funds for possible future payments of these prepayments is for the benefit of TeamStaff, and is used to offset workers' compensation expense.
+If interest rates in these periods' decreases, TeamStaff's workers' income on the deposited funds.